Understanding Crypto Loans: The Ultimate Guide [in 2025]

 Security Risks

 When you deposit your cryptocurrency as collateral, it’s typically held by the lending platform.
 This introduces security risks, as the platform could be vulnerable to hacking, fraud, or mismanagement.
-Choosing a reputable platform with strong security measures is essential to mitigate these risks
+Choosing a reputable platform with strong security measures will mitigate these risks.

 Platform Reliability